Barton springs pool in Austin Texas is located inside the Zilker Park and is considered the best swimming hole from Austin.

 Season passes owners have free access to this pool located quite close to downtown Austin.

-At the pool entrance, there are restrooms and showers where you can wash and change after a day in the pool.
+There are restrooms and showers at the pool entrance where you can wash and change after a day.

-Things to know before you visit Barton springs pool Austin Texas
+Things to know before you visit Barton Springs Pool

 Before heading to Barton Springs, I want you to know the following things: